dbonisolo/dbonisolo/README.md

-👋 Hi, I’m @dbonisolo 👋
+👋 Hi, I’m @dbonisolo 👋\n
-- I’m passionate about bioinformatics, volleyball, running and exploring breathtaking places.
+I’m passionate about bioinformatics, volleyball, running and exploring breathtaking places.
 I’m currently enrolled in a master biotechnology course.
 My personal university address is dbonisolo@studenti.uninsubria.it if you need to contact me!